bytesculptor097/rv32im-pipelined-cpu/docs/instructions.md

 - Instructions are decoded and executed with full pipeline support, including flush and hazard mitigation.
 - Memory alignment and sign-extension are handled per RISC-V specification.
+- AUIPC and LUI are validated with operand muxing and PC-relative addressing logic.
 - Future extensions may include CSR instructions, floating-point operations, and interrupt handling.

 ---